How to Work with Essential Partners

 - Political partisanship

-If you’re facing a campus in conflict, or want to build your capacity to respond when conflicts arise, reach out to our Director of Program Operations, Katie Hyten, for a free consultation.
+If you’re facing a campus in conflict, or want to build your capacity to respond when conflicts arise, reach out schedule a free phone consultation.

 Dialogic Classroom: Faculty Training